antonyms/CMultiVec/README.md

 The data formats section below will also help you understand the inputs and outputs of these tools

+##CIndexCorpus
+If your corpus is already indexed (i.e. it contains the vocab ids of the words instead of the words themselves) you can skip this step.

 ##CExtractContexts
 CExtractContexts creates a Context Directory from a corpus.
 By default